sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 Very faint shapes of something massive, something ominous, loomed over the three of you.
 It felt like it should have been invisible, but its aura in this moment or... *something*... was so imposing at that moment.
 You got the impression that *this* was the booming voice speaking to you.

 Was *this* the entity pulling the strings here?
-The one orchestrating this spread of darkness, bleeding realities together?
+The one orchestrating this spread of darkness, bleeding the realities of Deltarune together?

 **[THIS IS AN UNNECESSARY DISTRACTION, ANGEL.]**

-**[YOUR CONNECTION TO THIS WORLD IS TEMPORARY.]**
+**[REMEMBER, YOUR CONNECTION TO THIS WORLD IS TEMPORARY.]**

 **[PROLONGING IT BY INDULGING IN THESE FANTASIES WILL NOT BE TOLERATED.]**